Top Static Site Generators Every Developer Should Explore

 • For GitHub Pages, Jekyll is native.

-Pick a generator with an active community, good documentation, and plenty of themes or plugins.
+Choosing SSG as per - Community and Ecosystem: Pick a generator with an active community, good documentation, and plenty of themes or plugins.
 This will reduce friction and accelerate development.

 Conclusion